Jwakers/articuria/README.md

 ## 3. AI-Generated Table Topics

 - [ ] Integrate an AI API (like Gemini) for generating random table topics.
-- [ ] Create an API route / sever action in Next.js to fetch a new table topic on demand.
+- [ ] Create an API route / server action in Next.js to fetch a new table topic on demand.

 ## 4. Video Recording and Playback